Meet FVRLibraries

 District Overview

 Fort Vancouver Regional Library District (FVRL) serves residents of southwest Washington in rural, suburban, and urban settings in Klickitat and Skamania Counties, all of Clark County except for the City of Camas, and the City of Woodland and the Yale Valley Library District in Cowlitz County.
 FVRL supports 13 staffed locations, two partially staffed/self-serve libraries, and two bookmobiles, while also providing books-by-mail services to those living far from established library locations.
-FVRL has 624,040 physical items that can be borrowed without fear of overdue fines.
-Our libraries also host a robust collection of over 144,658 eBook and eAudio items as well as vast digital resources including eMagazines, streaming music and video platforms, and educational databases available 24/7 to anyone who has a library account.
+FVRL has 538,460 physical items that can be borrowed without fear of overdue fines.
+Our libraries also host a robust collection of over 165,296 eBook and eAudio items as well as vast digital resources including eMagazines, streaming music and video platforms, and online learning and research resources available 24/7 to anyone who has a library account.
 FVRL offers a wide variety of programs for the public with a focus on early literacy, lifelong learning, and the opportunity to engage with your community through its best assets—our citizens, businesses, and partner organizations.

 Governance